civol/HDLRuby/README.md

 w2[1] <= clk & rst
 ```

 The signals of an instance can be connected through the arrow operator too, provided they are properly referred to.
-One way to refer them is to use the dot operator `.` on the instance as follows:
+One way to refer to them is to use the dot operator `.` on the instance as follows:

 ```ruby
 <instance name>.<signal name>